 An Expert LSAT Tutor’s Top 5 LSAT Logic Game Tips

-If you’re passionate about making a real difference in people’s lives, there’s a good chance you’ve considered a career in the law.
+If you are a type of person that is passionate about making a real difference in people’s lives, there’s a good chance you’ve considered a career in the law.
 But the difference-making power that a law degree gives you doesn’t come easy—there are many hurdles you have to clear on the long path to a legal or juridical career.
 Those hurdles include passing the bar exam, but before you can even take the bar exam you have to go to law school (at least in 46 states).
 And before you go to law school you have to take the LSAT.

 The LSAT itself has a lot in common with some other standardized tests, such as the SAT, the ACT, the GRE, and the GMAT.
-But the one thing that really sets the LSAT apart is the Analytical Reasoning section, better known as logic games.
-Some people find the logic games to be unusually intuitive for a standardized test, but to others the logic games might as well be written in ancient Sumerian.
-But there’s really no need to panic—even if the logic games are unfamiliar to you at first, it is definitely possible to improve your performance.
-Drilling down on your logic games prep can be one of the most powerful ways of boosting your overall score.
+But the only thing that really sets the LSAT apart is the Analytical Reasoning section.
+Analytical reasoning section of the LSAT is better known as logic games.
+Some test takers may find the LSAT logic games section to be unusually intuitive for a standardized test, but to others the LSAT logic games section might as well be written in ancient Sumerian.
+But there’s really no need to panic—even if the LSAT logic games and other game types on the LSAT are unfamiliar to you at first, it is definitely possible to improve your performance.
+Drilling down on your LSAT logic games prep can be the only and most powerful ways of boosting your overall LSAT score.

-To that end, here we offer five tips to maximize your score on the LSAT logic games.
+To that end, here we offer five tips and logic games strategies to maximize your score on the LSAT logic games.

 1. SEAL the deal

 By this we mean get used to applying the SEAL method every time you begin a new logic game.
 Each game consists of a particular situation that includes certain elements, relationships, and conditions.
 SEAL stands for Situation, Elements, Actions, Limitations.
 By understanding a particular game according to these criteria, you can prepare yourself for each of the questions that will be asked.